 The Bird Lady titters.

-“I was in orbit monitoring the planet,” she says, “when we noticed a temporal anomaly.
-I came to investigate.
-I found your ad… thought it an easy way to get… close.”
+“I was in orbit monitoring the planet,” she says, “when I noticed a temporal anomaly.
+I came to investigate and found your ad… thought it an easy way to get… closer.”

 “A rival?” she asks with that pointed eyebrow lift.

-“Pearl Harbor is meant to be destroyed by the Japanese in a week,” I tell her.
-“Someone prevents that.
-Doing so eliminates the entire planet eventually.
+“Pearl Harbor is meant to be destroyed by the Japanese in a week,” I explain.
+“Someone who has jumped into this timeline prevents that.
+Doing so eliminates the entire planet in 1961.
 Somebody wants someone very, very dead.”